 5. Frey Ranch Whiskey Tasting

 This is arguably the nation’s only Estate Distillery, meaning every process is done in house!
 It’s run by a fifth generation Nevada farmer, and they currently have a killer gin and vodka.
 We even got to preview their upcoming whiskey, which was also delicious.
-They are open to the public for tastings and tours every Saturday from noon to 4PM.

 6. Cantaloupe Farm Tour at Lattin Farms

-7. Stillwater Wildlife Refuge
+7. Stillwater National Wildlife Refuge

-Stillwater Wildlife Refuge is listed as a globally important bird area with more than 280 species of bird sighted here.
+Stillwater Wildlife Refuge is listed as a globally important bird area, with more than 280 species of bird sighted here.
 You’ll also find coyotes, short-tailed weasels, antelope, rabbits, deer, and more.
 Walk the trails, observe the wildlife, and enjoy this vast refuge.

-8. Oats Park Art Center
+8. Oats park Arts Center

 9. Churchill County Museum